jos1101/COP4710-Data-Modeling/README.md

 directory.
 Do not change any names or remove any files, they are all necessary for the program to run.
 The program was built using Java 8, so that version of the JDK is required.

-For compilation, please the contents of the zip into your favorite IDE (or navigate to the path via the command line), compile, and run.
+For compilation, place the contents of the zip into your favorite IDE (or navigate to the path via the command line), compile, and run.
 Give the program roughly 5 minutes to perform data insertions into MYSQL.